20 Photography Tips for Beginners

 10. Lenses

 You can’t ignore cleaning your camera lenses and expect to take good photos while your lens is dirty, smudged, or scratched.
-The safest way to clean them is by using a microfiber cloth and cleaning solution meant for lenses.
+The safest way to clean them is using a microfiber cloth and cleaning solution for lenses.

 Doing this at least once a week should be fine.